Shelter Island

 Current Work Underway

 Coastal restaurants typically go through thousands of pounds of oyster shell in one season, all of which often gets sent to a landfill.
-However, oyster shells hold incredible ecological value!
+However, these shells hold incredible ecological value!
 When wild oysters spawn, the larvae seek the shells of other oysters onto which they will set and grow into elaborate reef structures, offering crucial habitat for a menagerie of other marine species.
-Working with local restaurants, we are developing a robust Shell Recycling Program that we operate on the East End of Long Island at select restaurants.
+In partnership with Sylvester Manor Educational Farm, we have developed a robust Shell Recycling Program that we operate with participating local restaurants.
+The shell that is collected supports our oyster reef restoration efforts on Shelter Island and at our other Back to the Bays Stewardship Sites.

-Seeding clams and scallops in small areas at higher densities helps to improving the successful rearing of new cohorts of shellfish.
+Seeding hard clams and bay scallops in small areas at higher densities helps to improving the successful rearing of new cohorts of shellfish.
 This method is referred to as creating “spawner sanctuaries” and is commonly used in restoration efforts due to its documented success in bolstering the wild set of these species.
-Additionally, evidence shows that concentrating these types of activities in one area increases their overall success - for example, eelgrass help oxygenate the sediment for hard clams and offer refuge from predators for bay scallops.
+Additionally, evidence shows that concentrating multi-species restoration activities in one area increases their overall success - for example, eelgrass helps oxygenate the sediment for hard clams and offer refuge from predators for bay scallops, while the shellfish help clear the water and increase sunlight for the eelgrass.

 Key Partners + Funders